 This year I challenged myself to have 30 days of gratitude.
 What I found was that taking the time each day to think about what I was thankful for made me a much happier person.
 Here are 10 reasons how 30 days of gratitude changed my life.

-One reason for doing this was this pessimistic feeling that I could not shake.
-I have been seeing the glass as half empty.
-This led to a feeling of insecurity and longing for things we don’t have.
-It can also have a large bearing on how we feel about ourselves and our happiness.
+One reason for doing this challenge was this pessimistic feeling that I could not shake.
+I was the person who always saw the glass as half empty.
+This in turn fed into my insecurity and longing for things I didn’t have.
+It also had a large bearing on how I felt about myself and my happiness.

 At first, going from a negative to a positive was quite difficult.
 It took a good couple of months for me to finally get to that point where I started to feel better.
 Just like exercising your body, having a positive attitude took practice and determination.
 It is like cardio for your brain.

 I have been practicing this on and off over the past six years and it has changed my life for the better.
 It helped me realize my true passion in life.
 I was able to find a new career and work towards starting my own business.

 I still have times where I get the blues and this past year was one of those times.
 I’ve been trying to step back and think about all the great stuff I have in my life.
 This helps to put things into perspective.
 It also teaches me to look at things in a different light.

 There is a great story about Thomas Edison and how he had 1,000 failed attempts before he created the lightbulb.
 So before you want to give up on something try to find another way to achieve your goals.

 Creating a positive mindset changed my life and I know it will help you too.
 Read on to learn the 10 ways that gratitude and thankfulness will improve your life.

 Research shows a correlation with improved mood when practicing gratitude on a daily basis over a two-week period according to psychology experts Emmons of the University of California, Davis, and Dr. Michael E. McCullough of the University of Miami.